reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

-# Get started with Real-Time Analytics in Microsoft Fabric
+# Exercise 4: Get started with Real-Time Analytics in Microsoft Fabric

+### Estimated Duration: 30 minutes

 Microsoft Fabric provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
 Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.

-This lab takes approximately **30** minutes to complete.

 Now that you have created a workspace in the previous step, it's time to switch to the *Synapse Real-Time Analytics* experience in the portal.

+## Lab objectives

+You will be able to complete the following tasks:

-## Create a KQL database
+### Task 1: Create a KQL database

 Kusto query language (KQL) is used to query static or streaming data in a table that is defined in a KQL database.
 To analyze the sales data, you must create a table in a KQL database and ingest the data from the file.